jackygilbertson/cat-dreams-institute/README.md

-cat-dreams-institute
+The Cat Dreams Institute
 ====================

-The Institute of Cat Dreams
+A system for transmitting the healing gaze of felines to humans.

+Not for pregnant women.